 The theoretical RTP is only designed to be hit in the very long term, “typically in the order of a million or more game cycles”, rather than the short-term.
 It is therefore perfectly possible, if not likely, for RNG based machines to pay out a loss over a short period, or barely pay out anything at all.

 Think of it a bit like rolling a dice, with a roll of 1 or 2 meaning a win for the player.
 If you only roll the dice 10 times, it is not extremely unlikely you could hit five or six 1s/2s.
-Over 1,000,000 rolls, however, your strike rate is practically guaranteed to be around 33%.
+Over 1,000,000 rolls, however, your strike rate is likely to be around 33%.

 Some fruit machines, however, operate as compensated slots and these work a little differently.
 In such cases, the slot machine “remembers” recent games and will adjust itself accordingly to maintain the target payout over a short-term basis.
 This means that if the machine has barely paid out anything for a while, a win will becomes more likely, whereas every spin on an RNG based machine has the exact same chance of being a winner.
 This is why people would often hang around compensated machines, looking for someone to suffer a dry spell, before swooping in to catch the machine when it is feeling more generous.

 This can work both ways though, in that if a machine has handed out a couple of big wins, it is going to tighten its purse for the next x number of turns to recoup its losses.
-The advantage of compensated slots is that they help ensure the machine can register a regular profit, not going through potential wild swings that you might get with a fully random game.
+The advantage of compensated slots is that they help ensure the machine can register a regular net win, not going through potential wild swings that you might get with a fully random game.

 It’s much rarer to find compensated machines these days though, as most have been replaced with fancy new RNG based machines.

 How Can I Tell if A Fruit Machine is Random Or Compensated?